galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 >      > 2.
 In **Obtain Environmental Data**
 >      >    - *"Modules Available"*: `Galaxy History User`
 >      >    - *"Select from your Galaxy History User csv file"*: imported GeoTIFF file
->      >    Note that if you imput your own raster, you don't have the option for time prediction later on.
+>      >    Note that if you input your own raster, you don't have the option for time prediction later on.
 >      {: .comment}
 >
 >    - *"Select WorldClim bioclimatic variable resolution"*: `10 arcmin`